Rentals

 Details:

 Wild Adventures Camps are full-day camps for elementary-age children filled with discovery, fun, and wild adventures.
 Play nature games, make new creations, and explore the trails and habitats of the park with new friends.
 Some themes will be repeated twice over the summer.
 Camps with the same theme will have the same content.
 Bring lunch, drinking water, two snacks, and a backpack daily.
 Camp meets at the Cooper Mountain Nature Park.
-Explore the world of pollination!
-Celebrate the creatures that keep our flowers blooming and food growing!
-Learn about the bees, butterflies, bats, moths, and hummingbirds that make it all happen.
-No camp on 7/4.
+Everyone needs food at Cooper Mountain.
+Many animals are prowling around in search of their next meal.
+Predators and prey constantly have to change and adapt to survive.
+Explore the food web and discover how animals hunt and avoid being eaten.

 Notes: